ESE15/amplication_nestjs/README.md

 # amplication_nestjs
-amplication boilerplate for case study about Jest
+amplication boilerplate for case study about Jest.